 Another example from the same manufacturer is a machine named "Rovingbat" (see the photo on the left side) that is an ROV designed to inspect and clean vessel hulls and that is provided with crawlers to progress on the support it is glued to by its thrusters.
 This machine can swim to its target as a normal ROV.
 Machines for similar applications are proposed by other manufacturers.

-10.3 - Description of an ROV system capable of rescuing a diving bell
+10.3 - Description of ROV systems